Back to overview

 What Agentic Commerce Means for Your Store, Specifically

-The extent to which Agentic Commerce changes your store depends primarily on one question: “Do my customers shop with me because it’s convenient or because it’s appealing?”
+The extent to which Agentic Commerce will transform your store depends primarily on one question: “Do my customers shop with me because it’s convenient, or because it’s fun?”
 The answer to this question determines how much Agentic Commerce will impact your business.

 If you're a commodity store